TL;DR:

 There are many other ideas leaders can use to ensure their teams remain engaged, or to re-engage, with their teams.
 Ask the team!
 Create an engagement committee that changes quarterly.
 Be sensitive to new ideas, and recognize everyone is different.
 While one employee may prefer to video conference from home, another employee may want to toss their computer screen aside for face-to-face communication.

-These new workplace models offer a perfect opportunity to initiate new engagement campaigns and tactics that perhaps were not considered before.
+How to improve team engagement in a hybrid workplace vs in office vs remote… Each model offers an opportunity to initiate new engagement campaigns and tactics that perhaps were not considered before.
 Recognize times have changed, so it is time for change.
-Keep in mind that priorities have also changed for many employees the past two plus years and business as usual is not going to move engagement and the all-important workplace culture forward.
+Keep in mind that priorities have also changed for many employees the past five plus years and business as usual is not going to move engagement and the all-important workplace culture forward.